Glue is a function that binds (adheres) the vertices of two ArtMeshes together.

 First, please watch the video showing what can be done with the glue function.

-Watch the video below to learn about glue functions.
+Watch the video below to learn about the glue function.

-This section explains terms related to the function of glue.
+This section explains terms related to the glue function.

 Binding is the process of attaching the “overlapping vertices” of two ArtMeshes together.